raulcano/docker-ip2tor-shop/README.md

 In the ```.env``` file, you can set the variable ```SHOP_HOSTX_IS_TESTHOST=True``` if you one to make the host X (where X ranges from 1 to 6) a test one.
 Alternatively, you can go to the admin pages and enable the corresponding property to change any host to this mode.

+__WARNING!__ If you change to test host an existing host which has active bridges within it already, those bridges won't be renewed when they are due and the user will lose them.
+It is advisable to warn the users somehow or just to avoid this situation altogether.

 ## SSL certificates for the Shop
 ### Generating SSL certificates for the first time
 From the machine running the Shop, we can get the SSL certificates running the ```certbot``` with this command, and following the steps.